Data-Science-in-Mechanical-Engineering/Toward-Multi-Agent-Reinforcement-Learning-for-Distributed-Event-Triggered-Control/README.md

    Seed, app and num have to be identical to the version you want to load

 Every run of a model creates files in *train_results*.
 There we include the scripts that were used to run the environment in the first place, as well as the evaluations for each agent, and averaged quantities for the group of agents.

+## Credits

+This repository is based on prior work.

+It extends the algorithm by N. Funk, D. Baumann, V. Berenz, and Sebastian Trimpe, "[Learning event-triggered control from data through joint optimization](https://arxiv.org/pdf/2008.04712.pdf)," IFAC Journal of Systems and Control, 2021 to multi-agent systems and as such uses their [codebase](https://github.com/nifunk/learning_event_triggered_control).

+It also contains parts of the [OpenAI baselines repository](https://github.com/openai/baselines) inside the folder **baselines**.
+Inside this folder you can also find the corresponding license.

+The implementation of our proposed hierarchical reinforcement learning algorithm is based on prior work by Martin Klissarov et. al and their [PPOC repository](https://github.com/mklissa/PPOC).